-PCB Cleanup: How Dredging Is Performed
+PCB Cleanup: How Dredging Was Performed

-The goal is to remove 350,000 cubic yards of sediment from the river each year.
-Water is squeezed out of the sediment and PCBs are removed from the water at a specialized processing and dewatering facility GE built for the project.
-The sediment is shipped by train to federally permitted disposal facilities outside of New York State.
+In order to get the work done, GE’s crews worked 24/7, six days a week.
+Water was squeezed out of the sediment and PCBs were removed from the water at a specialized processing and dewatering facility GE built for the project.
+The sediment was shipped by train to federally permitted disposal facilities outside of New York State.

-If you have additional questions about the Hudson River PCB cleanup or dredging in the Hudson River, email firstname.lastname@example.org or contact us at 518-792-4087, or toll-free at 1-888-596-3655.
+If you have additional questions about the Hudson River PCB cleanup or Hudson River dredging, email email@example.com or contact us at 518-792-4087, or toll-free at 1-888-596-3655.